NEBRASKA (Cannes Film Festival Cannes France 2013)

 the sequel to Escape from New York (1981),

 has its own unique story-telling flair, almost a Marvel comic/Mad Max feel to it without the quality of Mad Max.
 It’s a classic B-grade movie that holds attention despite its laugh-out-loud narration and dialog.
-It’s a ‘worth some of your time, but not your ticket money’ movie.
-It’s a 1990s sci-fi action story that fills a boring Saturday afternoon with a few good action scenes and a fun portrayal of henchman, Stars Eddie (Steve Buscemi).
+It’s a ‘worth some of your time, but maybe not your ticket money’ movie.
+It’s a 1990s sci-fi action story that fills a boring Saturday afternoon with a few good action scenes and a fun portrayal of henchman, Eddie (Steve Buscemi).

 Film Poster Courtesy of Wikipedia